spy-t/K23-search-engine/README.md

 ```

 If there was a change in `meson.build` run `meson setup --wipe build/` in order
 to reconfigure.
-If all else failes delete the `build` directory and regenerate
+If all else fails delete the `build` directory and regenerate
 it